Powers Ratio

 Diagnostic Imaging

-The sensitivity of the Powers ratio in the detection of anterior atlanto-occipital dissociation on lateral cervical spine radiographs (XRays) has been found to be between 33% and 60%.
-Reference
+The sensitivity of the Powers Ratio in the detection of anterior atlanto-occipital dissociation on lateral cervical spine radiographs (XRays) has been found to be between 33% and 60%.
+Reference This means it can be missed on XRays quite often.

 Measurements using CT images were more reliable with regard to intra- and inter-observer agreement, making CT superior to XRay.
-Reference If CT is not accessible, patients can try to find a CBCT at an upper cervical chiropractor clinic or imaging clinic.
+Reference If CT is not accessible, patients can try to find a CBCT at an upper cervical chiropractor clinic or imaging clinic to obtain imaging to rule out CCI.

 Treatment begins as soon as the injury is suspected.
 In-line stabilization of the neck is the first step to make sure there is no further injury to the area.

 In severe cases, surgical treatment is necessary.
 These include halo immobilization or occipito-cervical fixation and fusion.
-The latter is when the back of your head and neck are held together to keep them stable.
+The latter is when the back of the head and neck are held together to keep them stable.
 The fixations can be done with screws too.
-These are used carefully to avoid damaging blood vessels, and you will be anesthetized to be pain-free..
+These are used carefully to avoid damaging blood vessels, and patients are anesthetized to be pain-free..

 Ref.
 Prof. AB May 2023